-One thousand baby sessions later, expecting mamas and babies are my focus and passion.
+One thousand and three hundred baby sessions later, I run a successful, full-time maternity and newborn studio!
 I adore my work, and although I have a lot of fun with my clients, I am a consummate professional.
 As with weddings, newborn photography is time-sensitive and requires professional expertise.
 It's such a short period - there is no chance for do-overs, and newborn safety is so important.
 I enjoy providing an unmatched experience for my clients, and am honoured with their return with subsequent children.

 As for my own children?
-Well, after 6 miscarriages, Western medicine gave me a 0.3 % chance of ever carrying to term, but with the help of traditional Chinese medicine and the ever-calming and joyful work of newborn photography, I am now the proud mother of four children...including baby twins!
-My twin pregnancy was incredibly hard - carrying 16 lbs of twins literally broke me, and I ended up disabled and in a wheelchair for months.
-My back and pelvic injuries meant that I had to relearn how to sit, stand, and walk again, while taking care of newborn twins, and two toddlers.
-It was and is slow progress, and I am continually amazed at how amazing the miracle of life is - and how strong us mamas can be!
+Well, after 6 miscarriages, Western medicine gave me a 0.3 % chance of ever carrying to term, but with the help of traditional Chinese medicine and the ever-calming and joyful work of newborn photography, I am now the proud mother of four children...including another set of twins!
+My twin pregnancy was incredibly hard - carrying 16 lbs of twins literally broke me, and I ended up disabled for almost a year.
+My back and pelvic injuries meant that I had to relearn how to sit, stand, and walk again, while taking care of my young children and newborn twins.
+It was very slow progress, and I am continually amazed at how amazing the miracle of life is - and how strong us mamas can be!

 This background makes me ultra sensitive and empathetic, and always willing to lend a shoulder (or secret baby-whispering tip!) to expecting and new moms.
 It is such an incredible journey to parenthood, and I am so privileged to get to capture it.